bonitasoft/bonita-doc/md/bonita-studio-download-installation.md

-Also click on the button in the toolbar to open Bonita UI Designer tool:
+Also click on the **UI Designer** button in the toolbar to open Bonita UI Designer tool:

 ![UI Designer icon](images/getting-started-tutorial/installation/ui-designer-icon.png)